tompreston/generationzero/README.md

         - entry in category page (w/breadcrumb back to category)
     - entry page (just on it's own atm)
     - archive TODO

-TODO: Can an entry be a part of many categories?
-So can someone write something that goes into `Art` and `Tech` or should we keep it to one category.
-Remember: just because you CAN do something doesn't mean that you SHOULD!

 Getting Started